Celebrating Juneteenth 2025: The History, Why It’s Important, and How to Get Involved This Year

 Most Black people knew that it was not a celebration of victory or triumph — but rather an acknowledgment that change was possible.
 There was still work to be done.
 In its 1866 state constitution, Texas refused to ratify the Thirteenth Amendment*, abolishing slavery and involuntary servitude.
 But, because a two-thirds majority ratified it, it was adopted as federal legislature to the United States Constitution.

-* A loophole in the Thirteenth Amendment, allowing incarcerated persons to be subjected to slavery, would continue to be a source of systemic racism effecting Black Americans to this day.
+* A loophole in the Thirteenth Amendment, allowing incarcerated persons to be subjected to slavery, would continue to be a source of systemic racism affecting Black Americans to this day.
 Mass incarceration in the United States exploded in the 20th century, essentially once again enslaving millions of people.
 More about this online, or watch the documentary 13th, by filmmaker Ava DuVernay on Netflix.

 As newly freed Texans moved to neighboring states, June 19 — or Juneteenth as it came to be known — celebrations spread across the United States.
-The celebrations became a space for reassurance, prayer and the gathering of lost family members.
+The celebrations became a space for reassurance, prayer, and the gathering of lost family members.
 They reread the Emancipation Proclamation, gathered around the barbecue pit to enjoy food delicacies of their culture, played games, and held the occasional rodeo.
 African American historian Henry Louis Gates Jr. notes that the celebration was used as an occasion “to measure progress against freedom and teach rising generations the values of self-improvement and racial uplift.”

 Juneteenth Endures